 In addition, a lack of experience will often lead to constraints on what models can be put into production.
 It is simply not viable to expect a year’s worth of experience to happen immediately, no matter how good the documentation is.
 Such lack of experience when developing a model for your business may result in sub-optimal predictions and model deterioration over time.
 In the worst cases, it may dissuade the smaller companies from continuing with their ML projects as the time, costs, and manpower increase and fail to match the often-pledged profits.

-The next problem companies run into is shared by companies of all sizes.
+Let’s look at the next problem companies run into, in this Machine Learning practical guide.
+This problem is shared by companies of all sizes.
 It’s about successfully identifying and retrieving the needed data to use in your model.
 This is one of the most intriguing issues, as you need at least a basic understanding of Machine Learning before you can definitively say that you can go ahead with the data you currently have.
 Unfortunately, this isn’t always the case.
 As a result, four problems can be encountered:

 - There isn’t enough data,